 - Q: If I am accepted into the Outside Services Program, during which hours can I deliver goods through the delivery gate?

 A: Outside Service deliveries may be made through the delivery gate between 6am – 6pm.

 - Q: I need more workers, not extra trucks, do I have options to add additional credentials?

 A: NO. You’ll need to indicate the total number of working crew in the initial application.
 If we sense that you are requesting extra crew credentials as a means of providing entry to non-workers your application may be denied.

-- Q: If I buy an Outside Service Delivery Credential, does that mean I can drive during the event?
+- Q: If I have an Outside Services Vehicle Credential, does that mean I can drive during the event?

 A: No. Black Rock City is designed for pedestrians and bicycles, and as such vehicular passage is strictly limited to specific streets, purposes, and maximum speeds.
-Black Rock City’s driving rules are strictly enforced, even for Outside Service Delivery Credential holders.
+Black Rock City’s driving rules are strictly enforced, even for Outside Services Providers.
 If you have a service call during the event, you may respond in your properly credentialed service truck but you may not drive on the Esplanade or other pedestrian-only areas.
 If you violate these driving rules your driving privileges may be revoked.

 - Q: Can I set up a booth or otherwise advertise my or my company's services or wares?